-They have been revised and updated several times with various improvements and modifications compared to the prototype, still flying after 30 years (various videos are visible on Facebook and YouTube).
+They have been revised and updated several times (last updates completed in September 2021) with various improvements and modifications compared to the prototype, still flying after 30 years (various videos are visible on Facebook and YouTube).

 The drawings for the steerable front wheel and a detailed note of the materials, both of the birch plywood parts and of the strips, as well as of the metal details, are also included.

 The Project Book with the Use Manual are also provided; there are 55 pages with 30 photos plus 40 graphs and tables, in which structural calculations, the prediction of flight characteristics and the procedures for take-off, flight and

 landing in various conditions are developed in an easy and understandable way.

 A DVD with 3800 photos of the construction phases of the various Piuma with many photos of the completed and flying Piuma and some videos in flight is provided as a very useful aid to builders.

 As a rough indication, the cost of materials, excluding engine and instruments, is around 3500 $ (at 2020 prices); the cost of the engine and the instruments is quite variable, depending on the choice of the type of new or used engine and